 We provide the named executive officers with certain perquisites, which the Compensation Committee believes are reasonable and consistent with its overall objective of attracting and retaining talented retail industry executives.
 The Company provides the named executive officers with an automobile allowance, financial planning, medical expense reimbursement, annual physical, supplemental long-term disability insurance, and life insurance.
 In addition, the Company reimburses Mr. Hicks for the reasonable expenses of using a car service for transportation in the New York metropolitan area.

-We also reimburse Mr. Halls for a limited amount of travel expenses of his spouse when she accompanies him on business trips.
-Given Mr. Halls' responsibility for our international businesses and the amount of time he spends traveling outside the United States on Company business, we consider this to be a reasonable perquisite uniquely applicable to his situation and responsibilities.
+We also reimbursed Mr. Halls for a limited amount of travel expenses for his spouse when she accompanied him on business trips in 2011.
+Given the responsibility that Mr. Halls had for our international businesses, and the amount of time he spent traveling outside the United States on Company business, we considered this to be a reasonable perquisite uniquely applicable to his situation and responsibilities.

 We do not provide a gross-up to executives for the income tax liability they incur due to the perquisites they receive.
 The only exception to this is that, pursuant to our relocation policy applicable to all executives, we provide a tax gross-up to executives for moving and other relocation expenses that we reimburse.
-Pursuant to that policy, in 2010 we reimbursed relocation expenses and provided a tax grossup to Mr. Hicks and to Mr. Johnson for the expenses each incurred in relocating his principal residence to the New York metropolitan area where our headquarters are located.